Plestiodon laticeps: Behavior

+Diet

+Broad-headed skinks consume a wide variety of different organisms, but mostly consume insects, insect larvae, gastropods, and spiders.
+They are diurnal (daytime) feeders, and will actively hunt their prey.
+Their diet consists of what is available at the time of day they are feeding.
+Broad-headed skinks have been documented consuming Anolis lizards, as well as cannibalizing juvenile broad-headed skinks.
+Their larger body size allows for them to consume a wider range of prey.
+They are very opportunistic hunters, and they use strategy to determine the desirability of their prey.
+They have been seen avoiding predators and dismissing food when too dangerous.
+Smaller prey is easier to grab, and they can eat it right away, whereas larger prey takes longer and might put them at risk of being predated on.
+Because handling time increases with prey size, larger prey are not necessarily the most profitable.

 Reproduction

 Males typically are larger than females.
+Large males guard females during breeding season using aggressive behavior with other males, and remain in pairs for long periods of time for foraging, basking, and mating.
 The larger the female, the more eggs she will lay.
 Males thus often try to mate with the largest female they can find, and they sometimes engage in severe fights with other males over access to a female.
+Large adult males in South Carolina will guard females within their territories and chase away smaller males.
 Females will also mate with the largest males they can find, a result of the Good Genes Hypothesis.
+Females only have a preference on body size of males when reproducing, they tend to look over the more dominant feature of bright orange heads on this species.
 Females emit a pheromone from glands in the base of the tail when they are sexually receptive and males can find them by tracking their chemical trails through tongue-flicking.
 Males show higher tongue flicking rates when exposed to conspecific females verses heterospecific females when mating and will terminate behavioral interaction without initiating courtship if the pheromones do not match the species.
+Males can get particularly aggressive during mating season and even display mate guarding.
+Mate guarding thus lasts through a major portion of the mating season, which appears to be limited to about two weeks.
+Mate guarding can be costly, many suffer injuries and fatality at the hands of guarding their female.
+When pregnant, females experience a decrease in running (25%) and endurance (50%), thus switch to a less active or conspicuous role on the surface to avoid predators.
 The female lays between 8 and 22 eggs, which she guards and protects until they hatch in June or July.
 Female broadhead skinks will lay their clutch in decaying log cavities, and they have been observed to create a sort of nest by packing down debris within their cavities.
 The hatchlings have a total length of 6 cm to 8 cm.